marcuslongwell/fw-dag/README.md

 - use java streams for larger amounts of vertices
 - consider using parallel streams for multi-threaded sorting/counting
 - some way of checking for an infinite path (currently no validation that graph is actually acyclic)
+- could maybe implement sub-graphs within graphs recursively for more readable code (dunno how this would impact performance)

 ## notes